-My jam-packed hour-long presentation to young writers is a behind-the-scenes look at the everyday experiences they have that I write stories about.
-I include props, audience participation, short readings and video clips sure to keep students engaged and glued to their seats.
-I bring my own technical equipment.
-Libraries or gymnasiums work best.
+My jam-packed presentation to young writers is a behind-the-scenes look at the everyday experiences that I write stories about.
+I include props, audience participation, a short reading and video clips sure to keep students engaged and glued to their seats.

 - identify sources for creative inspiration

 - understand how brainstorming works to launch a writing assignment

 - discover how to take an idea and shape it into a story

 - and, develop an appreciation for all the stages of editing and good writing habits

 I regularly present to schools across Canada and the United States.
 I enjoy book tours, especially in remote locations, organized by groups such as children's literature round tables.
 I am often asked to return to schools for repeat visits, which I am happy to do.

 Reported outcomes following my book tours include